 The idea of looking at a young manager with little to no experience is largely frowned upon — it is seen as taboo, and barely anyone at boardroom level has the ‘cojones’ to take the plunge on a younger manager, fearful that their own jobs will be on the line for sticking their neck out on an unknown.
 Unlike young players, young managers are seen as risky ventures, not ones for the future.
 Hoffenheim broke the mold, and a number of teams began re-evaluating how they conducted the business of finding a manager.
 The general footballing setup might be favorable to this too.

-Julian Nagelsmann has done a terrific job since taking over in February 2016, taking a relegation threatened side to the Champions League places.
+Julian Nagelsmann has done a terrific job since taking over in February 2016, taking a relegation-threatened side to the Champions League places.
 The impressive performance of Julian Nagelsmann didn’t go unnoticed as a couple of teams became keen on hiring young managers.

-Story of Tedesco
+The story of Domenico Tedesco

 The appointment of Austrian Markus Wienzierl at the start of the 2016 season proved to be a bad decision as they got off to the worst start in their history.
 Die Knappen would drop towards the bottom half of the Bundesliga table for most of the season, and inconsistency plagued the team, to the extent that, while capable of scoring four goals against Borussia Monchengladbach and Bayer Levekusen, they would lose matches against lowly Darmstadt, as well as drawing countless others against the Bundesliga’s bottom-feeders.
 Eventually Wienzierl was sacked at the end of the season and on the same day a young unknown manager Domenico Tedesco inked a 2 year deal.

-Domenico Tedsesco is an Italian German born in Rossano, Italy, located 60 miles away from the home of the Serie A Club Crotone.
+Domenico Tedsesco is an Italian German-born in Rossano, Italy, located 60 miles away from the home of the Serie A Club Crotone.
 His parents moved to Germany when he was two years old.
 Tedesco grew up playing football at county level.
 Tedesco had a rather unconventional path to reach the managerial summit.
 A more feasible way would have been to work on coaching badges and proving our credentials.
 But Tedesco didn’t come up that way.
-He got a bachelors degree in business engineering, followed it up with a masters in innovative management and he became a qualified engineer capable of speaking 5 languages fluently.
+He got a bachelor’s degree in business engineering, followed it up with a master’s in innovative management and he became a qualified engineer capable of speaking 5 languages fluently.
 While working for Mercedes, he became a youth coach for the Stuttgart u17 side and slowly made his way up before linking up with Hoffenheim u19s in 2016.
 Coming out as the topper of the class of 2016 (ahead of his close friend Julian Nagelsmann) of the Hennes-Weisweller Academy, Tedesco has taken an unlikely route to stardom.

 After the stint at Hoffenheim, Tedesco had what he needed to break out as a coach on his own.
 He saw an opportunity in coaching FC Erzgebirge Aue.
 Aue were in the bottom three and there were only 11 games left for them to play in the season.
 At the time, Helge Leonhardt, Aue’s president, had faith in Tedesco and took a gamble with him.
 It turned out to be a great decision the end as Tedesco steered them to safety from the brink of relegation.